Otsego County, New York: Government and politics

 Otsego County is generally a swing and bellwether county, having voted for the winner of the national election in every election from 1980 to 2016.
 In 2004, Otsego County voted 51–48 percent in favor of George W. Bush.
 In 2008 and 2012, Otsego County voted in favor of Barack Obama.
 Democrats are prevalent in the City of Oneonta and Village of Cooperstown, whereas the majority of voters in many of the surrounding towns are registered Republicans.
 In 2020 the county voted for 51%-46% Donald Trump, and lost its bellwether status when Biden won the election.

 Otsego County is the only county in New York that names its legislative body the Board of Representatives.
 It consists of fourteen members elected from single-member districts.
-The Board Chair is David Bliss (R).
-The county also has an elected District Attorney, County Treasurer, County Clerk, and County Sheriff.
+Representatives then elect a Board Chair.
+The Board also votes for a county administrator, who manages the operations of county government.
+There is no independently elected executive in the county.
+The board is split 7-7 Republicans and Democrats, but a population weighted voting system gave Republicans a 55-45 vote majority entering the 2026 term.

+The County Administrator is Steve Wilson.
+The Board Chair is Edwin Frazier Jr. of Unadilla (R).
+County Clerk is Jennifer Basile (R).
+County Treasurer is Allen Ruffles (R).
+County Sheriff is Richard Devlin Jr. (R).
+County District Attorney is Christopher DiDonna (R).